Global Grants Programme

 Please note that the Global Grants Programme only supports organisations and is unable to support applications from individuals.

-The image shown above is from our Global Charity Partner, Hope and Homes for Children.
+The image shown above is from our Global Charity Partner, Street Child.

 Global Charities & Comms Manager

 Allen & Overy LLP

 One Bishops Square